oloapinivad/MiLES/README.md

 ### Running with the wrapper

-The simplest way to run **MiLES** is executing in bash environment `./wrapper_miles.sh`.
+The simplest way to run **MiLES** is executing in bash environment `./wrapper_miles.sh namelist.sh`.
-Options as seasons, which EOFs compute, reference dataset or file output format as well as the map projection to use can specified at this stage: here below a list of the variables that can be set up
+Options as datasets, projects, experiment, ensemble, seasons, which EOFs compute, reference dataset or file output format as well as the map projection to use can specified since v0.7 through the namelists.
+Here below a list of the variables that can be set up

 #### Key variables
 - `machine` -> the name of the configuration file of your local machine.
+- `project_exp` -> a project identifier, e.g. CMIP5 (unset if you do not want to use it).
-- `dataset_exp` -> identifier for the dataset used to create files and paths structure.
+- `dataset_exp` -> identifier for the dataset used to create files and paths structure (mandatory!)
-- `expid_exp` ->  identifier for the experiment type used to create files and paths structure (set to `NO` if you do not want to use it)
+- `expid_exp` ->  identifier for the experiment type used to create files and paths structure (unset if you do not want to use it)
-- `ens_list` -> identifier for the ensemble members used to create files and paths structure (set to `NO` if you do not want to use it).
-This can be written as a list in order to evaluate multiple ensembles.
-In case of multiple ensemble members an extra ensemble mean will be produced by the wrapper only for blocking data.
+- `ens_exp` -> identifier for the ensemble members used to create files and paths structure (unset if you do not want to use it).
 IMPORTANT: the three above-mentioned vars are the core of the CMIP data structure and they have been introduced to this aim.
 - `year1_exp` and `year2_exp` -> the years on which MiLES will run.
 - `std_clim` -> can be `true` to use standard ERAI 1979-2017 climatology, `false` for custom comparison.
 - `seasons` -> specify one or more of the 4 standard seasons using 3 characters (DJF-MAM-JJA-SON).
 Use `ALL` to cover the full year.
 Otherwise, use 3 character for each month divided by an underscore to create your own season (e.g. `Jan_Feb_Mar`).
 This last functionality is under testing.
-- `dataset_ref`, `expid_ref`, `ens_ref`, `year1_ref` and `year2_ref`  -> in analogy to the main variables, these controls the experiment to be compared when `std_clim=false` is set.
+- `project_ref`,`dataset_ref`, `expid_ref`, `ens_ref`, `year1_ref` and `year2_ref`  -> in analogy to the main variables, these controls the experiment to be compared when `std_clim=false` is set.

+#### Config options
+Since v0.7 a configuration options sistem has been introduced.
+Adding specific keywords to the `options` variable will provide different results: you can set `block` for blocking, `eofs` for EOFs, `figures` for having figures and so on.

 #### Secondary variables
 - `teles` -> A list of one or teleconnection patterns. `NAO`,`PNA` or `AO` for standard EOFs over North Atlantic and Northern Hemisphere.
 Custorm regions can be specifieds as `lon1_lon2_lat1_lat2`.
 - `output_file_type` -> pdf, eps or png figures format.
 - `map_projection` -> set `no` for standard plot (fast).
 Use `azequalarea` for polar plots (default).
 All projection from mapproj R package are supported (but not all of them have been tested).
-- `doeof`,`doblock`,`doregime`,`domeand` -> set to true or false in order to run some specific sections only.
-- `doforceanl`,`doforcedata` -> set to true or false in order to rerun the analysis or the data preparation (respectively).

 ### Other Scripts